wltrimbl/cmsc13600-course-materials/docs/HW-2-Django.md

 For SQLITE.
 Here's what you can do.
 Two options:
 (1) https://sqlitebrowser.org/
 - You can install that to your applications and simply open your db.sqlite3 file from that GUI.
-This is easy and it worked for me just fine on an old mac

 (2) You can use the command line.
 Run the command:
 ```